mumuki/mulang/edl/README.md

 * `assigns`: accepts a matcher that matches the assigned value
 * `calls`: accepts a matcher that matches the passed arguments
-* `declares class`: accepts a matcher that matches any the body expressions
+* `declares class`: accepts a matcher that matches any of the body expressions
-* `declares function`: accepts a matcher that matches any the body expressions
+* `declares function`: accepts a matcher that matches any of the body expressions
-* `declares interface`: accepts a matcher that matches any the body expressions
+* `declares interface`: accepts a matcher that matches any of the body expressions
-* `declares method`: accepts a matcher that matches any the body expressions
+* `declares method`: accepts a matcher that matches any of the body expressions
-* `declares object`: accepts a matcher that matches any the body expressions
+* `declares object`: accepts a matcher that matches any of the body expressions
-* `declares procedure`: accepts a matcher that matches any the body expressions
+* `declares procedure`: accepts a matcher that matches any of the body expressions
 * `declares variable`: accepts a matcher that matches the initial value
 * `returns`: accepts a matcher that matches the returned value